DragonSpit/ParallelAlgorithms/README.md

 sort single core |11|32|1492| 48-core Intel Xeon, with hyperthreading (96 vCPUs) sort multi-core |93|250|1492| 48-core Intel Xeon, with hyperthreading (96 vCPUs)

 the units in the table above are Millions of unsigned longs per second.
+Pre-sorted array is actually nearly pre-sorted, with every 100-th element being a random value.

 Additional sorting algorithms provided: